Picaazi/KidSat/README.md

 ### Intial Setup and Important Notes

 The data step is suitably quick to run on your local computer, or this can all be done on a VM on GCP.
 Create a virtual environment and install all the modules in ```requirements.txt```.

-Note that some of the code made need some slight changes to work with Landsat imagery and for temporal analysis (I believe just predict_orphanhood.py needs to be changed).
-Also note that if the file and folder names differ from the ones described below then some of the code may need to be adapted.
-If I had more time, then I would sort this.
+Note that ```predict_orphanhood.py``` needs some slight changes to work with Landsat imagery and the temporal Dino model.

 ### DHS data
 First register for access to the DHS data in the necessary countries.
 For each country and year download all the Stata files, alongside the Geographic data (Shape file).
 This must be done manually, not via the bulk download manager.
 Store this data at ```survey_processing/dhs_data```.
 The file structure should be as follows: